 Loud construction works in the school opposite accompanied play for the first period.
 I wasn’t upset when they stopped.
 Meanwhile, a drone was being controlled to take some record of the event from in front of the stand.

 The earlier scorer came close to doubling the lead but saw his header come back off the crossbar.
-However, City had promise of their own and drew level when the strong impressive number 9 finished coolly after being set up by number 76.
+However, City showed promise of their own and drew level when the strong, impressive number 9 finished coolly after being set up by number 76.

 Both sides made multiple substitutions at halftime with the score at 1-1.
 The visitors restored their lead in the second period when number 15 capitalised on some dithering among the Nonthaburi defence to score with a low shot.